OWASP/owasp-mastg/docs/MASTG/techniques/ios/MASTG-TECH-0082.md

 ## Using Objection

-You can use the `list_frameworks` command in @@@objection to list all the application's bundles that represent Frameworks.
+You can use the `list_frameworks` command in #MASTG-TOOL-0038 to list all the application's bundles that represent Frameworks.

 ```bash
 ...itudehacks.DVIAswiftv2.develop on (iPhone: 13.2.3) [usb] # ios bundles list_frameworks